groboclown/kota/docs/modules/module-data.md

 (Nebulous idea.
 Still in the works.)

 Threats are attached to in-game generated objects, and represent a category of obstacle to the primary character.
-Some threats can be on the primary character (e.g. alchoholic).
+Some threats can be on the primary character (e.g. alcoholic).
 These should be some of the expected obstacles that the character may need to overcome, and gives the player an opportunity to prepare against it.
 Threats are used in event-chain construction.
 Threats are things the characters are expected to be able to find out within story.

 How do we link a threat to a story concept?